SSuraj1409/Final-Year-Project/README.md

 The system is designed to classify waste in real time using convolutional neural networks (CNNs) and deploy predictions through an embedded hardware setup, enabling automated physical sorting using an Arduino-based mechanism.

+In addition to the core classification and sorting functionality, the system also includes a **web-based application for monitoring bin status and waste data insights**.
+This application stores classified waste information in **MongoDB** and provides visualisation of both real-time and historical bin data.
+It allows tracking of bin usage levels, waste distribution trends, and system activity, enabling better monitoring and analysis of the overall waste management process.

 ---

 ## 🤖 System Overview